RyterINC/thedevopsreport/content/about/_index.md

 +++

 ## Who are you?
-My name is Jayson, I have been working in Devops and Software development for a little over 5 years (at the time of this writing anyways...)
+My name is Jayson, I have been working in Devops and Software development since 2015.
 I have a Degree in Information Technology and just generally like tech and nerd stuff.
 I started writing this blog to help me explore new technologies and avenues of software, but also as a way to help retain knowledge and showcase what I know.